Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 • [_] "AWS (Amazon SageMaker)"

-I want to configure it on my computer
+I want to set it up on my computer

 • [_] multi-CPU